comments-ink/django-comments-ink/demos/project-quotes/README.md

     $ source pqenv/bin/activate
     $ pip install -r requirements.txt

-### Install django-comments-xtd
+### Install django-comments-ink

-Install django-comments-xtd passing the path back to the root of the package (where pip can find the setup.py):
+Install django-comments-ink passing the path back to the root of the package (where pip can find the setup.py):

     $ pip install -e ../..